 Iraq mosque bombing kills seven worshippers

 "We were about 250 worshippers, we were just leaving when the explosion went off.
-Police were not protecting the mosque and people had to be taken to hospital in cars," Ahmed al-Karkhi, one of the wounded, told Reuters by telephone.
+Police were not protecting the mosque and people had to be taken to hospital in cars," Ahmed al-Karkhi, one of the injured told Reuters by telephone.

 Iraq still struggles with tensions among its Shi'ite majority and Sunni and ethnic Kurds who make up a fragile government.
-Sunni insurgents and Shi'ite militias killed thousands in 2006-2007 when the bombing of an important Shi'ite shrine triggered sectarian mayhem.
+Sunni insurgents and Shi'ite militias killed thousands in 2006-2007 when a bombing of an important Shi'ite shrine triggered sectarian mayhem.

 (Reporting By Raheem Salman; editing by Patrick Markey)